 In 1975, Fleetwood Mac’s second self-titled album was released, which was well-received by music critics.

 But world success came in 1977 with the next album: Rumours.
 During that time, the members of the band were going through various difficulties in sentimental relationships.
-The McVies were in crisis, as also was the Buckingham-Nicks couple and Mick Fleetwood with his own marriage.
+The McVies were in crisis, as also were the Buckingham-Nicks couple and Mick Fleetwood with his own marriage.

 In 1979, Fleetwood Mac released their next effort, Tusk: an album that, even though it was well-received, did not achieve the same success as its predecessor.
 With a more experimental sound approach, the band members claim that it is an album that they recorded with great difficulty.